-Negotiating the different demands of an increasingly networked and interconnected world can place a great strain on your work/life balance.
+Negotiating the different demands of an increasingly networked and interconnected world can place a great strain on your work-life balance.
 While long hours at work are known to affect our health as well as impact our private lives, our families and, of course, enjoyment of our jobs.

 Flexible working is one approach to managing these challenges better while still being able to work in a role you find interesting and that befits your career experience.
 Let’s be clear, job sharing can work well at any level in a business.
 In fact, it has been shown that job sharing in senior roles can be very successful .

-Dialing Up – Learn New Skills
+Dialling Up – Learn New Skills

 The second item concerns your skills, and we call this area ‘dialling up’.
 Perhaps you are new to a role or an organisation and you need to get up to speed as quickly as possible?
 Or, perhaps you want to learn some skills you don’t yet have, such as leadership, project management or stakeholder engagement?
 Job sharing can offer you a platform for learning from someone with different skills and experiences.

-Dialing Down – Reduce Your Hours
+Dialling Down – Reduce Your Hours

 The opposite approach is known as ‘dialling down’, where you might choose to focus on how to work less and possibly reduce your level of responsibility within the company’s overall strategy.
 Both of these ‘dialling’ approaches can work well together if the sharers are at the right points in their careers.